 As with most other reputable tour operators, taxes, transportation and entrances are included in our prices.
 These amount to a very substantial amount, and people often don’t consider them when calculating the costs of going ‘DIY’.

 We accept all forms of payment, including bank transfer, cheque, cash, debit or credit card and AMEX, with no additional charges for using any payment method.

 What is the deposit and when do I have to pay the balance of my trip?

-We'll ask for a fully refundable 10% deposit and then we'll confirm and book everything for you.
-Now you can relax and get excited about your holiday!
-If you have any last-minute inspiration or changes of plan, we're also able to continue fine-tuning right up until the time of travel.
+We'll ask for a 20% deposit, and then we'll confirm and book everything for you.
+Once the holiday is confirmed and you are happy, the deposit becomes non-refundable, and you can relax and get excited.
+If you have any last-minute inspiration or plan changes, we can continue fine-tuning right up until the time of travel.

-The required deposit will occasionally be higher, but we'll advise you if this is the case.
-For example, in order to take advantage of certain flight deals, it may be necessary to pay for flights in full as soon as a confirmed booking is made.
+The required deposit will occasionally be higher, but we'll advise you if so.
+For example, to take advantage of certain flight deals, paying for flights or hotels in full may be necessary as soon as a confirmed booking is made.